softdev-7-leaf/leaf/README.md

 Chris Kim: Communication and Issues Manager<br>
 David Liang: Front End Javascript and HTML<br>

-Tools
+Tools:
 Python CSS Flask Javascript API Mongo

 <b>leaf!
-The College Board for NYC public high schools.
+The niche for NYC public high schools.
 Register and log in with your account to explore high school trees.
 You can rate, review, and add yourself as a leaf to a tree! </b>

 The project uses open data from the Socrata Open Data API, and combines different statistics about every school.